mougiakouel/QGIS-Training-Manual/vector/vector.rst

 Check your results
 ------------------

 All the vector layers should be loaded into the map.
-It probably won't be much to look at:
+It probably won't look nice yet:

 .. image:: ../../../../_static/vector/001.png

+(We'll fix the ugly colors later.)

 Exercise: Reordering the layers
 ===============================

 The order in which the layers have been loaded into the map is probably not logical at this stage.
-What we need to prevent is to have the features on any one layer being hidden by a layer being drawn over it.
+It's possible that the road layer is completely hidden because other layers are on top of it.

 For example, this layer order...